 The following descriptions about level are for choosing the right classes in the dance school.

-You do not need to have danced before, to participate in our classes.
+You need no dance experience to participate in our classes.

-Beginner: Is for those, who have never danced salsa before.
+Beginner: Is for those, who have never danced before.

 Beginner - Intermediate: Is for those, who have danced approx. 8 weeks or more.